 How to Apply

 Applying is easy!
-Please send a current resume to firstname.lastname@example.org and include your cadre(s) of interest in the subject line (see below).
+You can apply to be a reservist by emailing your resume to email@example.com and include the reservist "cadre" of interest in the subject line.

 The Acquisitions (ACQ) cadre manages contracting activities by providing procurement advice, guidance, and information to coworkers, customers, and/or contracting parties.
 They review requirement request packages to determine the most appropriate and effective contractual approach, publicize program requirements to businesses, review business proposals, legally enter the agency into contractual agreements for goods or services, monitor and measure contractor performance, and close contracts.